April 9, 2018

 Claims have been removed from audit in order to deter attorneys from filing a joinder response to the Locks motion, only to be placed in a pit of “preliminary review” after the deadline for filing had passed.
 A pro se Class Member’s motion of joinder was inexplicitly rejected by the court, even though Advocacy for Fairness in Sports has confirmed that all Eastern District of Pennsylvania protocols regarding pro se filing were in compliance.
 Likewise, a letter supporting the Locks motion signed by nearly 200 Class Members which requested posting on the public docket has been ignored.

-Some readers may question the relevancy of this and other sports-related litigation to “average folks” and day by day events and claim they don’t care what happens to professional athletes past or present.
+Some readers may question the relevance of this and other sports-related litigation to “average folks” and day by day events and claim they don’t care what happens to professional athletes past or present.
 This is a position of apathy and ignorance because the high-profile nature of sports law cases tend to highlight problems that permeate the justice system on every level and can impact anyone.
 Cases such as those of Tom Brady, Adrian Peterson and Ezekiel Elliott — even the NFL Painkiller lawsuits tend to show how a labor agreement can be turned upside down against a union worker — even one who has long since retired.
 The court’s strong deference to arbitration agreements that became focal points in the Brady and Elliott cases affect almost every adult in the United States.
 If you have a bank account or credit card, or have contracted with a provider such as a nursing home, you have almost certainly signed an arbitration agreement, and should you ever be forced into arbitration can easily find the odds stacked against you from the onset.
 Recent cheerleader lawsuits focus on another widespread problem – gender equality in the workplace.
 Equally important, if you should ever find yourself harmed by medications or medical devices, or should you find yourself the victim of unsafe working conditions, or if your child should sustain serious cognitive or physical impairment as the result of organized sports participation, the odds against your recovery of damages can be daunting as evidenced in the NFL Concussion Settlement.

 When justice is thwarted and obscured, it is everyone’s problem.
 It is the hope of Advocacy for Fairness in Sports that by shining a light on and explaining sports law cases that the public might see their relevance, support the athletes in their quest for justice, and in doing so, protect their own rights should they find themselves in a similar situation.